Drunk driving in the United States

 Drunk driving is the act of operating a motor vehicle with the operator's ability to do so impaired as a result of alcohol consumption, or with a blood alcohol level in excess of the legal limit.
-For drivers 21 years or older, driving with a blood alcohol concentration (BAC) of 0.08% or higher is illegal.
+In most states, for drivers 21 years or older, driving with a blood alcohol concentration (BAC) of 0.08% or higher is illegal.
 For drivers under 21 years old, the legal limit is lower, with state limits ranging from 0.00 to 0.02.
-Lower BAC limits apply when operating boats, airplanes, or commercial vehicles.
+Stricter BAC limits apply when operating boats, airplanes, or commercial vehicles.
 Among other names, the criminal offense of drunk driving may be called driving under the influence (DUI), driving while intoxicated or impaired (DWI), operating [a] vehicle under the influence of alcohol (OVI), or operating while impaired (OWI).

 Notability

 Prevalence

 According to the Bureau of Justice Statistics, approximately 1.5 million drunk driving arrests were made nationwide in 1996.
 In 1997 an estimated 513,200 DUI offenders were under correctional supervision, down from 593,000 in 1990 and up from 270,100 in 1986.

 The Bureau of Justice Statistics estimated that in 1996 local law enforcement agencies made 1,467,300 arrests nationwide for driving under the influence of alcohol, 1 out of every 10 arrests for all crimes in the U.S., compared to 1.9 million such arrests during the peak year in 1983, accounting for 1 out of every 80 licensed drivers in the U.S. This represented a 220% increase in DUI arrests from 1970 to 1986, while the number of licensed drivers increased by just 42% in the same period.

 The arrest rate for alcohol-related offenses among Native Americans was more than double that for the total population during 1996, and almost 4 in 10 Native Americans held in local jails had been charged with a public order offense, most commonly driving while intoxicated.
 In 2012, 29.1 million people admitted to driving under the influence of alcohol.

 Recent analysis has shown cities in which ride sharing services operate show mixed results as to whether the availability of those services affects rates of impaired driving.